 A TASTE OF HEAVEN: The Ecstatic Song & Gospel of Maestro Raymond Anthony Myles explores the life and legacy of the electrifying Gospel Genius of New Orleans.

-Recipient of a 2022 fellowship from the Better Angels Society/Library of Congress/Ken Burns Prize For Film.
+The film has received a Fellowship from The Better Angels Society/ Library of Congress/ Ken Burns Prize For Film.

 As profiled in The New York Times.